Bran1304/alitu-podparse/readme.md

 ## Default

-By default, `podcast-feed-parser` will parse a feed for the following default fields, based on [this standard](https://github.com/simplepie/simplepie-ng/wiki/Spec:-iTunes-Podcast-RSS).
+By default, `podparse` will parse a feed for the following default fields, based on [this standard](https://github.com/simplepie/simplepie-ng/wiki/Spec:-iTunes-Podcast-RSS).
 If a field is not found in a feed, it will quietly return `undefined`.

 ```js
 {